The Communities of the early Celtic Church had two important anchors that kept

 We also suggest that if you know someone who is already a Voyager with the Community that you talk with them about becoming a member.
 If you do not know any Community members then please tell us when you email the Explorer Guide with your responses to these questions.

 If you have had a look through the site and like what you have seen, but are still not sure whether the Community would be right for you, or you right for the Community, then further prayer is needed.
 If you would like to make contact with a member first visit out contacts page .
-The guardians, secretary, trustees or the webmaster would be happy to hear from you.
+The Guardians, Community Co-ordinator, Trustees or the Webmaster would be happy to hear from you.

 As our members come from many different denominations, and none, each will have